 Alternatively, deductibles may be assessed per health problem.
 That means you’d have to pay separate deductibles on, for example, a broken leg and an arthritis diagnosis.
 However, once you reach the deductible for arthritis, the company will apply your reimbursement percentage to all future arthritis-related treatments.

-One thing that’s important to remember about pet insurance is that it’s more like property insurance than human health insurance.
-That means most pet insurance companies require you to pay the full cost of the vet bill up-front, and then you’ll file a claim and wait for reimbursement from your provider.
+Most pet insurance companies require you to pay the full cost of the vet bill up-front, and then you can file a claim and wait for reimbursement from your provider.
 The benefit of this system is that there’s no such thing as an “out-of-network” veterinarian—you can choose your vet.
 However, you will have to pay them directly when services are rendered.

 Most plans will reimburse between 70% and 90% of this amount, presuming you’ve met your deductible but haven’t exceeded your coverage limit.
 Ultimately, that means a policyholder’s co-pay will be between 10% and 30% of the final bill.

-Finally, no insurance plan will cover all health conditions.
-All pet insurance providers specifically exclude preexisting conditions—those that occurred or were diagnosed at any time before the end of the waiting period.
+No insurance plan will cover all health conditions.
+Pet insurance providers specifically exclude preexisting conditions—those that occurred or were diagnosed at any time before the end of the waiting period.
 Additionally, most policies exclude the following:

-Additionally, coverage for congenital conditions, hospitalization, microchipping, dental care, and behavioral treatments may be excluded, or it may only be available as an add-on.
+Additionally, coverage for congenital conditions, hospitalization, microchipping, dental care, and behavioral treatments may be excluded, or they may only be available as add-ons.
 Make sure you check any plan’s exclusions before you commit to it.

 With nearly all plans, you’ll pay your veterinary bills at the time of service and then file a claim with your insurance provider afterward.
 A representative assigned to your claim will then decide whether it falls under the terms of your insurance policy.
 You’ll be paid back at the reimbursement level stated in your chosen plan if it does.
 Typically, you’ll receive your reimbursement five to nine business days after filing your claim.